 - 1 pack of Mini Eggs

-Preheat oven 180°C/350°F/Gas Mark 4 and line a baking tray with greaseproof paper.In a large mixing bowl add all the ingredients (expect the Mini Eggs) and mix together using a wooden spoon or clean hands to form a dough.
+Preheat oven 180°C/350°F/Gas Mark 4 and line a baking tray with greaseproof paper.In a large mixing bowl add all the ingredients (except the Mini Eggs) and mix together using a wooden spoon or clean hands to form a dough.

 Crush half a pack of Mini Eggs in a small cellophane bag using a rolling pin and add to the dough continuing to knead until they’re evenly spread through the dough.

 Roll out golf ball size pieces of dough and pop onto the baking tray.
 Pat down a little to flatten and leave about a 2cm gap between each cookie as they’ll grow.

 Once you’re happy with your cookies, push a few of the remaining whole Mini Eggs into the tops of the cookie dough.